 There is no charge to receive trees for planting, however you do need to be a member of an environmental or community group (such as Landcare, school, environmental network etc) to receive the trees.
 Trees may be planted on public or private property.

-If you wish to receive trees for planting in 2016, please contact us and ask for a copy of our Expression of Interest Form along with Terms & Conditions (nothing onerous).
+If you wish to receive free trees for planting in 2017, please contact us and ask for a copy of our Planting Agreement form (nothing onerous).
 To help you choose the right plants for your area, download (free) The Australian Native Plant Guide from the Native Shop.